Themba Sukude: Murders

-On the night of Valentine's Day 2004, a couple were being intimate with each other in Trim Park when Sukude approached them from behind and hit the male on the head with a rock.
+On the night of Valentine's Day 2004, a drunk couple were being intimate with each other in Trim Park when Sukude approached them from behind and hit the male on the head with a rock.
 He then struck the man a second time, killing him.
-Afterwards, he focused his attention on the female, a 16-year-old girl.
+Afterwards, he focused his attention on the female victim.
 After slapping her, he dragged her to a ditch 10 metres away and raped her, during which he threatened her with a coffee knife.
 Once he was finished, he told the surviving victim to get dressed, and he left without stealing anything.
-The girl subsequently alerted police to the crime.
+The girl subsequently alerted the police to the crime.

-At 11:00 p.m. on 27 October 2004, a male parked his minibus taxi, retrieved a blanket, and began to engage in sexual activities with his girlfriend.
+At 11:00 p.m. on 27 October 2004, a male taxi driver parked his minibus, retrieved a blanket, and began to engage in sexual activities with his girlfriend.
 Suddenly, Sukude fatally struck the male once with a rock he found nearby.
-The woman pleaded with Sukude and tried to get dressed, but he ordered her not too.
+The woman pleaded with Sukude and tried to get dressed, but he ordered her not to.
 He then grabbed her hand and repeatedly asked her where the firearm was.
 The woman, confused, informed him that there was no firearm.
 Nevertheless, he searched the male's trousers but found nothing.
 He proceeded to take out his knife, put it around the woman's neck, forced her to walk to another location, and raped her.
 They then returned to the taxi, and she got dressed as Sukude rummaged through the vehicle.
-He lit a small fire inside the taxi, and stole the woman's purse and two phones before fleeing.
+He lit a small fire inside the taxi and stole the woman's purse and two phones before fleeing.
 After he left, the surviving victim ran away and reported the crime to the authorities.
 Due to the close proximity to the other attack and similar methods used by the perpetrator, the crimes were immediately linked.

 At about midnight on 26 November 2004, Sukude bludgeoned a man to death with a rock along a footpath.
 The man's injuries were so severe that his face swelled to twice the average size, and his eyes were pushed back into his skull.
 Since the man's body was missing pants and a shoe, there was speculation that there may have also been a female victim.
 However, investigators did not find another body in the vicinity, and no female victim ever came forward.

 On 7 January 2005, an Indian man left his sister's house.
 As he walked along the side of the road near the scene of the second attack, Sukude beat him with a rock.
 The victim was found alive the following morning, but he succumbed to his injuries in the hospital.
 Like the third victim, his shoe was also missing.
 A large roll of money was also found next to his head.